This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Click on Options and choose Screen Record Input under Microphone.

 That’s it!
-Click Record to start your recording and the square stop button when finished.
+Click Screen Record to start recording process and the square stop button when finished to stop recording.

 Camtasia offers more advanced feature sets like built-in editing and annotation you can’t get with the screenshot app.

 We should also note that these two options here only scratch the surface of available screen recording software.
 Screenflow, OBS, Loom, Adobe Captivate, and even VLC have some capacity for capturing your display’s output.